 Background Information from ACT

 Many people in the autism community are already aware that in December 2016, the Ministry of Children and Family Development (MCFD) decided to take over the parent information and support services that ACT provides, as well as management of the Registry of Autism Service Providers, as of July 1, 2017.
 Since 2005, MCFD has funded ACT to provide these services under contract.

 ACT has co-operated fully with MCFD in the transitioning of services to ensure that the Registry of Autism Service Providers search remained reliable.
-However, ACT’s Board of Directors repeatedly raised concerns with government that the autism community was not consulted in this process and has not had the opportunity, as of June 2 2017, to provide input to MCFD about cancelling a contract that has been carried out by a community-based autism organization since the early 1990’s.
+However, ACT’s Board of Directors repeatedly raised concerns with government that the autism community was not consulted in this process and was not given the opportunity to provide input to MCFD about cancelling a contract that has been carried out by a community-based autism organization since the early 1990’s.

 In March 2017, to give an opportunity for members of the autism community to provide their perspective on these issues, ACT commissioned an independent survey by Reichert & Associates.
 Over 1600 parents and professionals responded which is considered to be a representative sample.The primary question we wanted answered was what percentage of families wanted services provided by government directly, as opposed to support from a not-for-profit, like ACT, but not necessarily ACT.
 Only 9% endorsed autism information and support services being delivered by government.
 71% prefer the not-for-profit option.

 See details of the Identifying Need, Delivering Service – The Autism Community Satisfaction Survey Report issued April 7, 2017.

 ACT’s Board of Directors requested MCFD Minister Stephanie Cadieux to reconsider the decision to take the service into government but their request was denied, despite the significant concerns raised as supported by the survey results.